 Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise additional funds on favorable terms.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-As at November 30, 2021, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$71,118 by December 31, 2022.
-Subsequent to the end of the Quarter, as described in note 15, the Company completed a private placement for gross proceeds of \$1,384,000 and is required to incur CEE of \$1,091,089 by December 31, 2022 relating to this private placement.
+As at February 28, 2022, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$1,051,954 by December 31, 2022.
 The Company's expenditures on discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
 Management intends to finance these expenditures over the next twelve months with funds currently on hand, and through planned equity financings and other sources of non-dilutive capital.